n7s/font-autonym/README.txt

 Known issues
 =============

+in this PoC there are obviously still gaps, check out the fret coverage charts generated at build time

 Better filtering of duplicates from the langtags.json

 Building steps in cmd()s inside of process() rather than build(), which somehow calls the steps in every target...